albert97/Snippet_Tech/_posts/2021-03-06-How-Computer-Works.md

 The next steo is to use adder to construct a 4bit adder  that add two four bits binary numbers, I am not going to illustrate it here and please check out the video if you are interested.

 I think so far you should have a good idea of how computer logic works, it is pretty smart to think about.
-Now the next big question is how substraction works.
+Now the next big question is how subtraction works.

- <h3 class="section-heading"> Arithmetic Substraction  </h3>
+ <h3 class="section-heading"> Arithmetic Subtraction  </h3>

 One way to think about this is to think what add to the number give you zero.
 For example what add to 7 (0111) gives you -7 ?
 It turnes out to be 1001 as it gives you 10000.
 But becasue we are doing 4bits addition, the first 1 is discarded and leave you with 0000.
 Smart Hurh?